-I crammed as much as I could into this Athens Travel Guide, and I’ve probably only scratched the surface.
+I crammed as much as I could into this Athens Mini Guide, and I’ve probably only scratched the surface.

 See, Greece will always hold a special place in my heart.
 It was the first destination I ventured to without the protection of my family or the guidance of a travel agent.
 My cousin and I explored the beautiful islands of Greece for 10 whole days, falling in love with this country we knew so little about.